 A taxonomy of applicable conduct risks has been developed and is updated at least annually.
-Sources of Conduct Risk within the Company include breaches of or a failure to report breaches of the Code of Conduct, breaches of relevant policies, procedures and limits, unreported conflicts of interest, internal fraud, failure to adhere to Personal Trading Account requirements, leaking of confidential information, market abuse, misselling products to clients outside target markets, unclear or misleading communications with clients and treating clients unfairly.
+Sources of Conduct Risk within the Company include breaches of or a failure to report breaches of the Code of Conduct, breaches of relevant policies, procedures and limits, unreported conflicts of interest, internal fraud, failure to adhere to Personal Trading Account requirements, leaking of confidential information, market abuse, mis-selling products to clients, unclear or misleading communications with clients and treating clients unfairly.